Decomps for Dummies

 ADJUSTING THE REAR CAM:

 Adjustment of the rear cam is made at the right of the front cylinder.
 On the right photo above, items 1 and 2 are the adjustment nuts used to tighten or loosen the cable to the rear cam.
-Item "C" is showing the cable slack adjustment, but disregard this for now.

 To tighten the rear cam you simply loosen the lock nut on the front end of the cable bracket, then turn the adjuster on the back end of the bracket counter clockwise to back it away from the front cam, then secure the adjustment with the lock nut on the front.